cjunwchen/jekins-okd311/README.md

 # 1. Install Jenkins
 Install Jenkins is straight forward, just google it and follow the instruction

-# 2. Service Account Creation within OpenShift
+# 2. Create Service Account in OpenShift
 Login into OpenShift cluster

 	oc login